rjspencer/docs/theming.md

 Provides users with a textbox where they can input any string.
 Data returned is user's string.

 ## Variables with Options
+Variables with options use the following syntax:

+	{VariableName option1="value" option2="value"}

 ### AdminListLikeCount
 Shows the amount of likes the collective admins for an account have